Paraguay Travel Information

 arriving from an infected country, and recommended for all

 Malaria is endemic to certain regions of Paraguay, namely the departments of Alto Paraná, Caaguazú, and Canendiyú.
-A major outbreak of dengue fever occurred in early 2007, with many deaths having been reported, including in the capital, Asuncion.
-Dengue fever is on the increase.
+Dengue fever is always a concern with thousands of cases each year, especially in areas bordering Brazil.
 Insect protection measures are essential, and malaria prevention tablets recommended.
 Hospitals, pharmacies and medical facilities in Asuncion are adequate, but elsewhere in the country are unsanitary and under-equipped.
 In the event of serious illness, evacuation to a country with better facilities will be necessary, therefore travel health insurance is highly recommended.
 Doctors and hospitals usually expect payment in cash.

 The better restaurants are likely to add service charge or a suggested tip, but if not 10% is advised.
 For porters and other services small change is acceptable.
 Taxi drivers should not be tipped, but a price should be agreed upon before travel.

-Most visits to Paraguay are trouble-free, but visitors should note that incidents of violent crime are on the increase, particularly armed robbery in Asuncion, Ciudad del Este and Pedro Juan Caballero.
+Most visits to Paraguay are trouble-free, but visitors should note that incidents of violent crime are on the increase, particularly street crime like pickpocketing and muggings in Asuncion, Ciudad del Este, and Pedro Juan Caballero.
 Visitors should take sensible precautions such as not carrying large amounts of cash, wearing visible jewellery or displaying valuables, particularly when walking the streets or using public transport.
-Those who travel around the country should note that there are often military and police document check points in operation, and public gatherings sometimes turn violent and are best avoided.
+Those who travel around the country should note that there are often military and police document check points in operation, and public gatherings are typically peaceful but may occasionally turn violent.

 Visitors should respect the fact that Paraguayans are a conservative people who value old-fashioned courtesies.
 As with neighbouring countries, locals enjoy a siesta over lunch when they snooze or drink maté (local tea) with friends.